Revolutionizing Mirror Technology to Discover the Dark Universe

 The first detection of gravitational waves, and in particular the observation of merging black holes, which otherwise appear 'dark', has been one of the most exciting scientific achievements of the last decades.
 With the next generation of even more sensitive detectors, we plan to be able to see gravitational waves from objects as far away as the edge of the observable universe.

-Limitations of Current Detectors
+Limitations of Current Technology

 However, a major limitation to the sensitivity of these detectors is the thermal noise of their core components: the highly-reflective coated interferometer mirrors.
 The use of cryogenic temperatures will be a major step forward in thermal-noise reduction.

-However, with current coating technology, the sensitivity goals of next generation detectors cannot be met, not to mention further upgrades or future detector generations:
+Despite this, with current coating technology, the sensitivity goals of next-generation detectors cannot be met, not to mention further upgrades or future detector generations:

 1. All amorphous coating materials, identified so far, with low thermal noise at low temperatures, show too high optical absorption.